 You mentioned the word hypocrisy.

-And they they it's so many get get caught up in in the quicksand of that swamp, and it's so despicable.
+And so many get caught up in the quicksand of that swamp.

-Then in comes, you know, here you are the lieutenant governor of North Carolina, and you don't care.
+And in comes, you know, here you are, the lieutenant governor of North Carolina, and you don't care.

-You're gonna tell them the truth, whether they want to hear it or not.
+You're going to tell them the truth whether they want to hear it or not.

 Well, you know, it's just another one of those things that I think points out to what we really need to start doing in this country.

-You know, these guys that go to Washington, D.C., and I told them this yesterday.
+You know, these guys that go to Washington, D.C., and I told them this yesterday, they sit up high and they look low.

-You know, there was one time I was having a conversation with someone, and I I told him, I said, you know that annoying co-worker at work who's never on task, who's always behind in his own work, who never knows what's going on at his own desk, but he's always at somebody else's business, always at somebody else's desk and always trying to take somebody else's job.
+You know, there was one time I was having a conversation with someone, and I told him, I said, you know, that annoying coworker at work who's never on task, who's always behind in his own work, who never knows what's going on at his own desk, but he's always in somebody else's business, always at somebody else's desk, and always trying to take somebody else's job.

 That is the federal government.